 International Scientific Symposium: Oct.
 14-18, 2019

 The Prehospital Care Research Forum and EMS World are proud to present the 2019 International Scientific Symposium at EMS EXPO.
 October 14-18, 2019 in New Orleans, Louisiana.

 Researchers: Please support each other by attending all of the International Scientific Symposium sessions and ask questions.
-Full schedule details for the 2018 Symposium are at here.
+Full schedule details for the 2018 Symposium are here.
 Check out the 2018 abstracts published in EMS World here.

 Find PCRFatUCLA on Facebook and Twitter.

 NAEMSE & PCRF Announce Strategic Research Partnership to Enhance EMS Education

-The National Association of EMS Educators and the Prehospital Care Research Forum are proud to announce a strategic partnership to make EMS research more accessible and understandable to our community, and to mentor a new generation of research savvy educators who will ensure our future is based on current science to support evidence-based practices in EMS education.
+The National Association of EMS Educators and the Prehospital Care Research Forum are proud to announce a strategic partnership to make EMS research more accessible and understandable to our community.
+Through this partnership, we hope to mentor a new generation of research savvy educators who will ensure our future is based on current science and supports evidence-based practices in EMS education.
 Read the full announcement here.

 EMS World and the PCRF Announce Partnership Based on Science